 You can think about other ways that utilize that curiosity to, even more, expand play and learning.
 Playing with your kids allows them to explore their imagination and are able to build and refine fine motor skills.

 2) Playthings that are not overstimulating

-Many children with autism spectrum disorder become overstimulated by electronic toys with a lot of lights, sounds, and moving parts.
-Without them, and you, realizing it – such toys can leave them feeling overwhelmed, too carried away, and sometimes can even lead to meltdowns.
-They will focus too much on the toys resulting in less or no attention is given to people or children around them.
+Autism comes with sensory issues where electronic toys with a lot of lights, sounds, and moving parts can be overstimulating.
+Such toys can leave them feeling overwhelmed, too carried away, and sometimes can even lead to meltdowns.

 3) Age-Appropriate learning tools

 Age-appropriate means every learning tool or certain activities are appropriate to a child’s “stage” or level of development.
 These toys allow children to learn new skills the help them demonstrate different interests during different stages of development.
 It is not essential to get toys “strictly for special children” as long as they match their age and the skills they are learning.
 This is an incredible way of setting expectations for these children.

 It is also important for safety especially for the very young, so as not to expose them to toys that are too small and can cause a choking hazard.
 A toddler’s stage is typically full of energy and is curious about everything they see.
 Age-appropriate toys could be outdoor and ride-on toys, musical toys, building blocks, puzzles, and anything that encourages action and solutions.